DataFire/Integrations/integrations/generated/google_compute/README.md

 ### InterconnectCircuitInfo
 * InterconnectCircuitInfo `object`: Describes a single physical circuit between the Customer and Google.
 CircuitInfo objects are created by Google, so all fields are output only.
 Next id: 4
   * customerDemarcId `string`: Customer-side demarc ID for this circuit.
-This will only be set if it was provided by the Customer to Google during circuit turn-up.
   * googleCircuitId `string`: Google-assigned unique ID for this circuit.
 Assigned at circuit turn-up.
   * googleDemarcId `string`: Google-side demarc ID for this circuit.
 Assigned at circuit turn-up and provided by Google to the customer in the LOA.